MichelleMullane/MichelleMullane/README.md

 - Served in the US Army🇺🇸 as an engineer officer

 ## 📚 Some coding education highlights include...

+### Black Knight, Inc. Fullstack Engineering Internship

+- Building microservices with a React/TypeScript frontend and Java/SpringBoot backend
+- Developing a revolutionary application for mortgage processing services on a serverless architecture

 ### SheCodes Workshops